return42/sphkerneldoc/doc/books/gpu/drmInternals.rst

 ^^^^^^^^^^^^^^^^

-The DRM core tries to facilitate IRQ handler registration and unregistration by providing ``drm_irq_install`` and ``drm_irq_uninstall`` functions.
+The DRM core tries to facilitate IRQ handler registration and unregistration by providing :c:func:`drm_irq_install()` and :c:func:`drm_irq_uninstall()` functions.
 Those functions only support a single interrupt per device, devices that use more than one IRQs need to be handled manually.

 Managed IRQ Registration
 ^^^^^^^^^^^^^^^^^^^^^^^^

-``drm_irq_install`` starts by calling the irq_preinstall driver operation.
+:c:func:`drm_irq_install()` starts by calling the irq_preinstall
+driver operation.
 The operation is optional and must make sure that the interrupt will not get fired by clearing all pending interrupt flags or disabling the interrupt.

-The passed-in IRQ will then be requested by a call to ``request_irq``.
+The passed-in IRQ will then be requested by a call to :c:func:`request_irq()`.
 If the DRIVER_IRQ_SHARED driver feature flag is set, a shared (IRQF_SHARED) IRQ handler will be requested.

 The IRQ handler function must be provided as the mandatory irq_handler driver operation.
-It will get passed directly to ``request_irq`` and thus has the same prototype as all IRQ handlers.
+It will get passed directly to :c:func:`request_irq()` and thus has the same prototype as all IRQ handlers.
 It will get called with a pointer to the DRM device as the second argument.

 Finally the function calls the optional irq_postinstall driver operation.
 The operation usually enables interrupts (excluding the vblank interrupt, which is enabled separately), but drivers may choose to enable/disable interrupts at a different time.

-``drm_irq_uninstall`` is similarly used to uninstall an IRQ handler.
+:c:func:`drm_irq_uninstall()` is similarly used to uninstall an IRQ handler.
 It starts by waking up all processes waiting on a vblank interrupt to make sure they don't hang, and then calls the optional irq_uninstall driver operation.
 The operation must disable all hardware interrupts.
-Finally the function frees the IRQ by calling ``free_irq``.
+Finally the function frees the IRQ by calling :c:func:`free_irq()`.

 Manual IRQ Registration
 ^^^^^^^^^^^^^^^^^^^^^^^

 Drivers that require multiple interrupt handlers can't use the managed IRQ registration functions.
-In that case IRQs must be registered and unregistered manually (usually with the ``request_irq`` and ``free_irq`` functions, or their devm_* equivalent).
+In that case IRQs must be registered and unregistered manually (usually with the :c:func:`request_irq()` and :c:func:`free_irq()` functions, or their devm_* equivalent).

 When manually registering IRQs, drivers must not set the DRIVER_HAVE_IRQ driver feature flag, and must not provide the irq_handler driver operation.
-They must set the ``drm_device`` ``irq_enabled`` field to 1 upon registration of the IRQs, and clear it to 0 after unregistering the IRQs.
+They must set the :c:type:`struct drm_device` ``irq_enabled`` field to 1 upon registration of the IRQs, and clear it to 0 after unregistering the IRQs.

 Memory Manager Initialization